TepidJesus/CloudCrack/README.md

             |_______||_______||_______||_______||______| |_______||___|  |_||__| |__||_______||___| |_|

-## About the Author

-CloudCrack is developed and maintained by [Thomas Holdom](https://www.linkedin.com/in/thomasholdom/), a passionate Computer Science student at the University of Auckland with experience in penetration testing, cloud security and software development.

 ## Features

 CloudCrack is a powerful CLI program that leverages AWS EC2 services to de-hash passwords at an effectively infinite scale, right from the command line.
 Key features include: